Kalwing/job-ready-project/cursus.md

 As the following items are long, and includes a lot of reading you can do them in any order you want, and work on multiple items at once.
 Make sure to do only one project/competition at once however to stay focused.

 * [ ] **P1XT** [Facebook Hacker Cup](https://www.facebook.com/hackercup/past_rounds/228440181128818/) year of your choice (that you haven't previously completed)
-* [ ] [Deep Learning Papers Reading Roadmap](https://github.com/floodsung/Deep-Learning-Papers-Reading-Roadmap) You don't have to read *everything*, but you should read most of what is before the application section.
+* [ ] [Deep Learning Papers Reading Roadmap](https://github.com/floodsung/Deep-Learning-Papers-Reading-Roadmap) You don't have to read *everything*, but you should read most of what is before the application section (Reinforcement Learning will be seen in more details later, so if those seems too hard skip them.).
 Then you can focus on the domains interesting to you.
     * As you'll be reading papers, Read [this tutorial on how to read them](https://www.sciencemag.org/careers/2016/01/how-read-scientific-paper) and after each write a short review following [How to Write Technical Paper Reviews](http://cs.brown.edu/~sk/Memos/Paper-Reviews/) and/or do flashcards [Augmenting Long term memory](http://augmentingcognition.com/ltm.html)
 * [ ] Write one scientific articles AND multiple blog post explaining a project you made.
 * [ ] Learn Vim (be sure to have *at least* 20wpm when touch typing, before starting this): [How To Learn Vim: A Four Week Plan](https://medium.com/actualize-network/how-to-learn-vim-a-four-week-plan-cd8b376a9b85)